hbctraining/scRNA-seq/lessons/pseudobulk_DESeq2_scrnaseq.md

 ## Learning Objectives:

-* Understand how to prepare single-cell RNA-seq raw count data for differential expression analysis
+* Understand how to prepare single-cell RNA-seq raw count data for pseudobulk differential expression analysis
-* Utilize the DESeq2 tool to perform differential expression analysis a specific cell type cluster
+* Utilize the DESeq2 tool to perform pseudobulk differential expression analysis on a specific cell type cluster
-* Create functions to iterate the differential expression analysis across different cell types
+* Create functions to iterate the pseudobulk differential expression analysis across different cell types

 _The [2019 Bioconductor tutorial on scRNA-seq pseudobulk DE analysis](http://biocworkshops2019.bioconductor.org.s3-website-us-east-1.amazonaws.com/page/muscWorkshop__vignette/) was used as a fundamental resource for the development of this lesson.
 In particular, many of the data wrangling steps were derived from this tutorial._